 It’s an American FLAG CAKE ya’ll!

-The most festive dessert you can bring to 4th of July cookouts.
-DUH.
+The perfect dessert you can bring to 4th of July cookouts or any summer barbecue really.

-- sweet – thanks to the honey and applesauce (or banana pureé!)
+- sweet – thanks to the honey and banana pureé (or applesauce!)

 - moist – eggs + your favorite nut or seed butter + milk